fossasia/open-event/README.md

 **1. The Open Event Format Definition [[JSON Schema Sample](/sample/)]**

-**2. The Open Event Orga Server [[Repository](https://github.com/fossasia/open-event-orga-server)]**
+**2. The Open Event Server [[Repository](https://github.com/fossasia/open-event-server)]**

 **3. The Open Event Android App Generator [[Repository](https://github.com/fossasia/open-event-android)]**

 **4. The Open Event Web App Generator [[Repository](https://github.com/fossasia/open-event-webapp)]**

 The source code of each component has its Own Repository and Technology Stack.
-The software applications can be hosted as stand alone solutions or they can be integrated as microservices into the **Open Event Orga Server** through APIs.
+The software applications can be hosted as stand alone solutions or they can be integrated as microservices into the **Open Event Server** through APIs.

 The **Open Event Project** was originally started to support the organization of the **[FOSSASIA OpenTechSummit](http://fossasia.org)** and is maintained by the **FOSSASIA** community.